-- Recommendation - · Referral from an organisation in the process of joining the MAT - · Self-Referral - Advertisement, following a skills audit which identifies gaps- through Inspiring Governance and Governor Hub
+- Recommendation - · Referral from an organisation in the process of joining the MAT - Self-Referral - Advertisement, following a skills audit which identifies gaps- through Inspiring Governance and Governor Hub

-Potential trustees will, in the first instance, be met by the Chief Executive Officer and given an overview of the organisation from an operational perspective.
+Potential trustees will, in the first instance, be met by the CEO and Chair of Trustees.
+They are then given an overview of the organisation from an operational perspective.
 They will be given background written information about the organisation and invited to meet with two members.
 This meeting will ascertain the following information:

-- Skills - · Background - Experience of working within a governance role - Experience of working with people with learning disabilities.
+- Skills - Background - · Experience of working within a governance role - · Experience of working with people with learning disabilities.

-It is a two-way process and the discussion will present the prospective trustee with an opportunity to find out more about being a trustee for New Bridge Multi-Academy Trust and decide whether or not they are still interested.
+It is a two-way process and the discussion will present the prospective trustee with an opportunity to find out more about being a trustee for New Bridge Multi-Academy Trust.
+It describes the induction process and ensures the Trust is the right fit for the trustee.